mariam-khasawneh/GTickets/README.md

 ## Project Overview
 At GTickets we are passionate about bringing gamers and eSports enthusiasts together.
 Founded by a team of dedicated gaming aficionados, our mission is to revolutionize the way you experience eGaming events by providing a seamless and exciting ticketing platform.

-## Our Team
-Our team consists of six dedicated members, with each member contributing to different aspects of the project.
-Together, we have worked collaboratively to design, develop, and implement the features of Gtickets.
-Here is a brief introduction to our team roles:

-1. **Obada Jawabreh** - Scrum Master: Responsible for coordinating the team, managing the project timeline, and ensuring that we follow agile practices.
-2. **Mariam Khasawneh** - Full Stack Developer: Focused on developing the user interface, implementing design elements, and handling backend services.
-3. **Noor Atallah** - Developer & Product Owner: Managed the backend setup with Firebase, handled database management, and oversaw the product development process.
-4. **Abd-Alrahman Ata** -  Developer & QA : Ensured the quality and functionality of the application through rigorous testing.
-5. **Hashem Frehat** - Full Stack Developer: Focused on developing the user interface, implementing design elements, and handling backend services.
-6.  **Ala'a  Ata** -  Full Stack Developer: Focused on developing the user interface, implementing design elements, and handling backend services.

 ## Technology Stack
 To build Gtickets, we used the following technologies and tools: